 The processing time of PET is also examined.
-In the simulation we use a fixed length of PET number H = 32.
-In such a setting, PET only takes 5 time slots to complete each round of estimation.
-Therefore the total number of time slots needed in m rounds of estimation can be listed in Table III.
+In the simulation, we use a fixed length of PET number H = 32.
+In such a setting, PET only takes five time slots to complete each round of estimation.
+Therefore, the total number of time slots needed in m rounds of estimation can be listed in Table 3.

-C. Performance Comparison
+5.3 Performance Comparison

-We compare the performance of PET with the two most recent estimation approaches FNEB [7] and LoF [18].
+We compare the performance of PET with the two most recent estimation approaches FNEB [12] and LoF [24].
+Since both FNEB and LoF assume that the tags are capable of generating large number of random codes, for fairness, we compare the performance of PET with the two recent protocols based on the same assumption.
 We may compare the estimation accuracies of the approaches given a certain amount of estimating time, or compare the estimating time given a certain estimation accuracy requirement.
-As we can always trade higher estimation accuracy with longer estimating time, we only need to compare with one setting.
-Hereafter we mainly compare the estimating time of the three approaches for particular estimation accuracy requirements.
+As we can trade higher estimation accuracy with longer estimating time, we only need to compare with one setting.
+Hereafter, we mainly compare the estimating time of the three approaches for particular estimation accuracy requirements.
 We measure the total time slots used in all estimation rounds.